GSA/digitalgov.gov/content/resources/an-introduction-to-search.md

 **Register your site with [Bing Webmaster Tools](https://www.bing.com/toolbox/webmaster) and [Google Search Console](https://www.google.com/webmasters/tools/home?hl=en).**

-{{< note "activity">}}  All references to specific brands, products, and companies are used only for illustrative purposes and do not imply endorsement by the U.S. federal government or any federal government agency.  {{< /note >}}
+{{< note >}}  All references to specific brands, products, and companies are used only for illustrative purposes and do not imply endorsement by the U.S. federal government or any federal government agency.  {{< /note >}}